choulab/lab-website/content/authors/abdulmateen/_index.md

 ---
 # Display name
-name: Stuti Joshi
+name: Abdulmateen Aderinto

 # Username (this should match the folder name)
 authors:
-- stuti
+- abdulmateen

 # Is this the primary user of the site?
 superuser: false